-The organization and staffing of all Senate and House offices are governed by the Maine Revised Statutes (3 MRSA §168) and the Joint Rules and the Senate and House rules of each legislature.
-Legislative Leadership of the Senate and the House of Representatives are elected to their positions at the beginning of each legislature.
-Legislative Leadership have responsibility for the management of, supervision of, assignment of work in and overall direction of their respective offices, and they are accountable to the President of the Senate and the Speaker of the House, respectively, for the performance of their offices.
+The organization and staffing of all Senate and House offices are governed by the Maine Revised Statutes (3 MRSA §168) and the Joint Rules, Senate and House rules and orders of each chamber.
+The Secretary of the Senate, the Assistant Secretary, the Clerk of the House and the Assistant Clerk are elected to their positions at the beginning of each legislature.
+The Secretary and Clerk have responsibility for the management of, supervision of, assignment of work in and overall direction of their respective offices, and they are accountable to the President of the Senate and the Speaker of the House, respectively, for the performance of their offices.

-The Legislature has established organizational relationships among the House and Senate staff offices and between these offices and the presiding officers and the Legislative Council as depicted on the following organizational chart.
+The Legislature has established organizational relationships among the Clerk and Secretary staff offices and between these offices and the presiding officers and the Legislative Council as depicted on the following organizational chart.